Contamination Bias in Linear Regressions: General Problem

-Second, in the multiple treatment case, there is a potential for contamination bias from \emph{other} treatment effects regardless of which condition in \Cref{ass:model_or_design} holds.
-This form of bias is thus relevant whenever one uses an additive covariate adjustment, regardless of how flexibly the covariates are specified.
-Versions of this problem have been noted in, for example, the \textcite{sun2021estimating} analysis of \ac{DiD} regressions with treatment leads and lags or the \textcite{hull2018movers} analysis of mover regressions.\footnote{The negative weights issue raised in \textcite{de2020aer} (when $K=1$), and the related issue that own-treatment weights may be negative in \textcite{sun2021estimating} and \textcite{de2020two} (when $K>1$), arise because the treatment probability is not linear in the unit and time effects.
+Second, in the multiple treatment case, there is a potential for contamination bias from \emph{other} treatment effects---regardless of which condition in \Cref{ass:model_or_design} holds.
+This form of bias is relevant whenever one uses an additive covariate adjustment, no matter how flexibly the covariates are specified.
+Versions of this problem have been noted in, for example, the \textcite{sun2021estimating} analysis of \ac{DiD} regressions with treatment leads and lags or the \textcite{hull2018movers} analysis of mover regressions (see \Cref{apdx:did}).\footnote{The negative weights issue raised in \textcite{de2020aer} (when $K=1$), and the related issue that own-treatment weights may be negative in \textcite{sun2021estimating} and \textcite{de2020two} (when $K>1$), arise because the treatment probability is not linear in the unit and time effects.
 If \cref{eq:pscore_in_G} holds with $K=1$, \Cref{theorem:main-result} shows $\beta$ estimates a convex combination of treatment effects.
 This covers the setting considered in Theorem 1(iv) in \textcite{athey2022design}.
-In their Comment 2, \textcite{athey2022design} say that ``the sum of the weights [used in Theorem 1(iv)] is one, although some of the weights may be negative.'' \Cref{theorem:main-result} shows these weights are, in fact, non-negative.}
+In their Comment 2, \textcite{athey2022design} say that ``the sum of the weights [used in Theorem 1(iv)] is one, although some of the weights may be negative''. \Cref{theorem:main-result} shows these weights are, in fact, non-negative.} \Cref{theorem:main-result} shows such contamination bias arises much more broadly, however.